 Outstanding Tenn. tree choices will always include specimens that are highly adaptable to the unique climate of the varied regions.
-Do not choose before you understand tolerance of mildew, and resistance to known Tennessee pests and diseases.
+Do not choose before you understand the tolerance of mildew and resistance to known Tennessee pests and diseases.

 Our range of Tennessee-friendly shrubs will also add a blaze of color to your garden, check out our range of azaleas.
 These repeat-blooming shrubs will create a colorful border or centerpiece in your garden.
 These plants offer the maximum beauty with the minimum upkeep.

 If you’re looking for privacy, consider planting a row of Thuja Emerald Green, Cryptomeria Radicans or Drought Free Evergreens.
 These fast-growing evergreens will enhance the beauty of your property’s boundary while adding a sense of security.

 For gardeners who are looking for fruit trees that will prosper in Tennessee, we have a selection that includes the juicy Nules Clementine, the Bing cherry, Red Haven Peach and the Gala Apple.

 A Large Variety of Trees for Tennessee

 Wherever you live, from Memphis to Sullivan or Union City to Benton, we have the trees for your unique region.
 Our wide selection of trees for Tennessee is bound to provide long-lasting solutions for your landscaping needs.